pySTEPS/pysteps.github.io/index.md

 -    Modify the STEPS method to have the same number of positional arguments as the other methods in the nowcasts module and reorganize the keyword arguments.
 -    Move the deterministic S-PROG mask computation outside the stochastic part of the STEPS method to avoid repeated computations.

-## pysteps@UrbanRain2018

-We are hosting a pysteps demo during the next [UrbanRain](http://www.urbanrain.ethz.ch/) conference in Pontresina (5-7 December 2018).

-December 7, 14:00-15:00:
-Topical Workshop 2: **Discover pysteps - the ensemble precipitation nowcasting library (demo session)**

-This short session will present how to install, configure and run the code.
-The goal is to provide an overview of some of the features in pysteps and demonstrate its potential for hydrological applications.
-This will be a demo session, participants are not required to bring their laptops.

 ## ERAD2018 short-course

 Our first workshop using *pysteps* took place during ERAD2018 in Ede-Wageningen, NL, on 1 July 2018.
 With over 30 participants, this was a very successful workshop!
 We would like to thank all the participants for their enthusiasm and commitment!

-The short-course description and material are available on the [ERAD2018 website](https://www.erad2018.nl/short-courses/) (search for short-course 4: *Radar-based Ensemble Precipitation Nowcasting*).
+The short-course description and training material are available on the [ERAD2018 website](https://www.erad2018.nl/short-courses/) (search for short-course 4: *Radar-based Ensemble Precipitation Nowcasting*).

 ## Quick-start guide
 It is very easy to start using *pysteps*!
 You simply need to install the dependencies, download the latest *pysteps* version and install it.

 Please refer to the [README document](https://github.com/pySTEPS/pysteps/blob/master/README.rst) in our main github repository for the installation instructions.

-## Documentation

-The documentation is available at this [link](https://pysteps.readthedocs.io).

 ## Gallery